-This list may or may not be enabled, depending on the scan mode you selected in Step 1.
-For descriptions of policies, see "Fortify WebInspect Policies" on page 424.
+This list may or may not be enabled, depending on the scan mode you selected in Step 1 of the Scan Wizard.
+For descriptions of policies, see "Fortify WebInspect Policies" on page 435.

 Detailed Scan Configuration

 Profiler

 Fortify WebInspect conducts a preliminary examination of the target Web site to determine if certain settings should be modified.
 If changes appear to be required, the Profiler returns a list of suggestions, which you may accept or reject.